MathieuLoutre/grunt-aws-s3/README.md

     options: {
       bucket: 'my-wonderful-staging-bucket',
-      differential: true // Only uploads the files that have changed },
+      differential: true // Only uploads the files that have changed
+      gzipRename: 'ext' // when uploading a gz file, keep the original extension },
     files: [
       {dest: 'app/', cwd: 'backup/staging/', action: 'download'},